Heinrich Bartels: Greece and the Balkans

 From August 1943, Bartels served with 11.
 Staffel of Jagdgeschwader 27 "Afrika" (JG 27—27th Fighter Wing).
 This Staffel was subordinated to the newly created IV.
 Gruppe of JG 27.
 The Gruppe had been formed in May 1943 at the Kalamaki Airfield in Athens, Greece under the command of Hauptmann Rudolf Sinner.
 11. Staffel was commanded by Oberleutnant Alfred Buk.
 On 17 July, IV.
 Gruppe moved to Tanagra Airfield.
 Bartels claimed his first aerial victories with JG 27 on 1 October.
 Flying from Gadurrà Airfield on Rhodes, he claimed two Douglas A-20 Havoc bombers, also known as Bostons, near of Kos.
 In early October, the United States Army Air Forces (USAAF) flew many missions in support of British forces fighting in the Dodecanese campaign.
 On 5 October, IV.
 Gruppe intercepted a flight of Consolidated B-24 Liberator bombers over the northern Attica.
 In this encounter, Bartels claimed the destruction of two B-24 bombers.
+That day, Luftwaffe pilots claimed seven B-24 bombers shot down.
+USAAF records indicate the loss of four bombers, one by the 98th Bombardment Group and three by the 376th Bombardment Group.
 Three days later, 105 USAAF aircraft attacked German airfields in Greece.
 IV.
 Gruppe encountered the escort fighters and shot down three Lockheed P-38 Lightning fighters, all of them credited to Bartels.
+Other units of JG 27 were also engaged in aerial combat that day.
+In total, JG 27 pilots claimed eight P-38 fighters shot down while USAAF records indicate the loss of two P-38 fighters from the 95th Fighter Squadron.